Mac Mini: Apple silicon small form factor (2024–present)

 Apple introduced a redesigned Mac Mini in a significantly smaller chassis based on the M4 and M4 Pro chips on October 29, 2024.
-Its chassis measures 5x5 inches, slightly larger than a 4x4 inch Apple TV 4K.
+Its chassis measures 5 × 5 in, slightly larger than a 4x4 inch Apple TV 4K.
 It features three rear Thunderbolt 4 ports on M4 models or three rear Thunderbolt 5 ports on M4 Pro models.
 All models include an Ethernet port and HDMI port on the rear, and two USB-C ports and a 3.5mm headphone jack on the front.
 The computer has received widespread critical acclaim, though some reviewers have criticised the high cost of RAM and flash storage upgrades.

-The base memory is increased to 16GB for M4 models and 24GB for M4 Pro models, with the maximum configurable memory increased to 64GB.
+The base memory increased to 16 GB for M4 models and 24 GB for M4 Pro models, with the maximum configurable memory increased to 64 GB.
 Unusually for an Apple product, M4 models feature modular and upgradeable SSD storage.
-However, Apple does not sell standalone upgrade modules, and the internal SSDs use proprietary connectors.
+However, Apple does not sell stand alone upgrade modules, and the internal SSDs use proprietary connectors.
 Despite this, third-party suppliers have developed compatible modules that are typically priced at less than half the cost of Apple's factory upgrades.
 Any replacement of the SSD requires another functional Mac to restore the Device Firmware Update file.

 The M4 model supports up to three external displays via the Thunderbolt ports, running two 6K displays and one 5K display simultaneously.
-The M4 Pro model can support up to three 6K displays running at 60Hz.
+The M4 Pro model can support up to three 6K displays running at 60 Hz.

+Apple announced updated models based on the M6 and M5 Pro chips on August 25, 2026, and they were released on September 22.
+Updates include faster memory, support for genlock over USB-C, 2.5Gb Ethernet, and the Apple N1 networking chip with Wi-Fi 7 and Bluetooth 6.
+The M5 Pro models also support clustering up to four units over Thunderbolt to share memory.
+Unlike the M4 models, the SSD is soldered to the logic board and cannot be replaced.
+Along with the Mac Studio announced on the same day, it is the final Apple product to be announced during Tim Cook's tenure as Apple CEO.